dudiharush/state-pattern-react-mobx/README.md

 # state-pattern-react-mobx
-an implementation of the "state" design pattern, using React and Mobx
+An implementation of the "state" design pattern, using React and Mobx

 http://www.dofactory.com/net/state-design-pattern